noizy-sthlm/infisical-tutorial/scenario/section1/exposed.md

 ## Create the Node.js Application

-First, make sure that `npm´ is installed.
+First, make sure that `npm` is installed.
 For this Killercoda tutorial, follow below.

 ```
 # It will take some time for the installation